videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/guide/video-and-audio-calling-api-sdk/features/camera-controls.md

 # Camera Controls

-Whenever any participant wants to start/stop broadcasting their video to other participant in a room, they can simply do it with videoSDK Room.
+Whenever any participant wants to start/stop broadcasting their video to other participant in a room, they can simply do it with VideoSDK Room.

 This guide will provide an overview of how to implement enable, disable and switch camera features in a room.